 Step 4: Polish the Area

 Now that the scratch is gone, the surface is a little dull.
 Use polishing compound to restore the shine.
-Apply a small amount of polishing compound to a clean microfiber pad and polish the area from 1 to 2 minutes with circular motions.
+Apply a small amount of polishing compound to a clean microfiber pad and polish the area for 1 to 2 minutes with circular motions.
 This will restore the shine and provide paint protection.

 Although polishing can be done by hand, you will get a better and faster result when using a buffing/polishing machine.
 I found a nice beginner dual action polisher on Amazon for a reasonable price that will give you amazing results.
-Read great customer reivews it got.

 Step 5: Wax Your Car